rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/install-rsp.md

 Signs of success:

-* You have installed RStudio Server Pro
+* You have installed RStudio Workbench
-* RStudio Server Pro is running
+* RStudio Workbench is running